Mission & History

 This whole process is made possible by caring individuals who pack shoeboxes full of quality gifts for children in need.
 Many of these shoebox packers also use our online Pack A Box feature to discover the country where their gift will be delivered.

-In 2019 alone, more than 10.5 million Operation Christmas Child shoebox gifts were collected throughout Australia, Austria, Canada, Finland, Germany, New Zealand, Spain, Switzerland, the United Kingdom, and the United States.
+Millions of Operation Christmas Child shoebox gifts are collected each year from locations in North America and throughout the world, including Australia, Austria, Finland, Germany, New Zealand, South Korea, Spain, Switzerland, and the United Kingdom.